-Melbourne University Law Students' Society (MULSS), in collaboration with the Australian Association of Constitutional Law (AACL) and the Australian Government Solicitor (AGS), will be hosting the 2017 Sir Harry Gibbs Constitutional Law Moot.
+Melbourne University Law Students' Society ('MULSS'), in collaboration with the Australian Association of Constitutional Law ('AACL') and the Australian Government Solicitor ('AGS'), will be hosting the 2018 Sir Harry Gibbs Constitutional Law Moot.
 This high calibre moot brings together Australia's best constitutional law mooters to compete in Melbourne.

-The competition is structured as a four moot round-robin, followed by three knockout finals rounds.
-There will be a $1500 prize for the winning team, and a $500 prize for the second placed team.
+The competition is structured as a four round-robin moot, followed by three knockout finals rounds.
+There will be a $1,500 prize for the winning team, and a $500 prize for the second placed team.
 There will also be a cocktail party and a gala dinner for all competitors.

 All moots, other than the Grand Final, will be held at Melbourne Law School.
-The Grand Final will be hosted at the High Court in Melbourne, presided over by The Honourable Justice Geoffrey Nettle, The Honourable Michelle Gordon and The Honourable Stephen McLeish.
+The Grand Final will be hosted at the High Court in Melbourne.

-Written submissions (both sides) due: Monday 11th September (the draw will be made available shortly after)
+Written Submissions (Both Sides) Due: Monday 10 September.
+The draw will be made available shortly thereafter.

-The 2016 problem can be uploaded shortly, after it has been emailed to teams by 11.59pm Monday August 7th.
+The 2017 Moot problem can be found here.
 The Melbourne University Law Students' Society thanks the Honourable Justice James Edelman of the High Court for writing the problem.

 The 2016 Guidebook can be found here.